CJS Home

 Cost for attendance (at MacKillop House):

-Jung Soc members free,
+Jung Society members free,

 Guests $15 (Seniors/Concession $10),

-Pay at the door (cash or credit card), by bank transfer or by credit card or PayPal via TryBooking.
+Pay cash at the door, or by bank transfer or by credit card via TryBooking.

 Cost for on-line access: